intel/mlir-extensions/docs/rfcs/XeGPU.md

   %bt = vector.shape_cast %at :  vector<8x64xfp16> into vector<8x32x2xfp16>
 ```

 `dpas` does the matrix multiplication on the 2D matrix represented as 2D.
 This is the official representation regardless the hardware
-requires VNNI layout for the B matrix or not.
+requires VNNI layout for the B matrix or not in register.

 ```mlir
   // `dpas` on 2D shape of plain layout